 The Surgical Procedure — Tarsal Tunnel Release

 Tarsal tunnel release is performed under regional anesthesia with sedation as an outpatient procedure: an incision is made posterior to the medial malleolus; the flexor retinaculum (the roof of the tarsal tunnel) is divided along its entire length, decompressing the posterior tibial nerve and its branches; the medial and lateral plantar nerve branches are followed distally and released from any fascial bands or scar tissue; if a space-occupying lesion is identified on preoperative MRI, it is excised; any intraneural scarring (epineurotomy) is addressed if present.
 The procedure takes approximately 45–60 minutes.
-Wound closure is meticulous — the nerve must not be kinked or re-compressed during closure.
+Wound closure is careful — the nerve must not be kinked or re-compressed during closure.

 Recovery and Expected Outcomes